Medusavirus: Morphology

-Viral particle is composed of icosahedral capsid which is 260nm in diameter.
-This 8nm single layered capsid is covered with 14nm spherical-headed spikes.
-Viral double-stranded DNA is backed inside the 6nm thick internal membrane.
+Viral particle is composed of icosahedral capsid which is 260 nm in diameter.
+This 8 nm single layered capsid is covered with 14 nm spherical-headed spikes.
+Viral double-stranded DNA is backed inside the 6 nm thick internal membrane.

 Maturation

-Medusaviruses has unique viral particle maturation process comparing several other viruses.
+Medusaviruses have a unique viral particle maturation process compared to several other viruses.
 Virus does not form viral factory in the host cytoplasm to replicate the viral genome.
-The proposed maturation process starts by generating the pseudo- Empty viral particles with the help of scaffold proteins.
+The proposed maturation process starts by generating the pseudo-Empty viral particles with the help of scaffold proteins.
 Then these pseudo-Empty particles release the scaffold proteins and Empty particles are formed.
 After the release of proteins the Empty particle uptakes the viral DNA near the host nucleus and via semi-Full stages the Full particles are eventually formed.